McAllister-NOAA/BLAST_dateFiltering/workflow.md

-# Work flow for date filtering of BLAST database and run through REVAMP
+# Workflow for date filtering of BLAST database and run through REVAMP

 ## Summary
-The work flow for this processing progresses through the following steps:
+The workflow for this processing progresses through the following steps:
 1. Download date information from NCBI for all blast hit accessions.
 2. Run btab_date_manipulations.pl iteratively to first develop the Reference Date/Accession Database for gene of interest.
 When complete, no MissingDate_Accessions.txt will be created for follow up.
 3. Reformat the btab file to choose the best blast hits.